realbugdigger/MinesweeperHack/README.md

 ```

 **How did i get `0E` byte?**
-By flaging mine location and looking into memory to see what was `8F` before and turned into `0E`.
+By flaging tile in minefield and looking into memory to see what was before and turned into `0E`.

 For my assembly code to run, I need to JMP from the original code.
 But as JMP opcode is more than 3 bytes, meaning I have to override not only the AND instruction but also the one following it (that's why 4th line exists in my assembly).
 The remaining bytes are padded with NOPs.